 1. The Bar Book: Elements of Cocktail Technique

 We talked in length about this book in our last cocktail post, but in short, it’s an excellent book that includes some great recipes and a ton of useful information about every aspect of making a great cocktail.
-The photos are absolutely stunning as well!
+In addition, the photos are absolutely stunning as well!
 We recently made homemade ginger beer & it was a fantastic addition to this drink.

 Purchase a copy on Amazon here.